 Systemic Approaches to Families

-My Integrative training means that I draw upon a number of theoretical stances and deliver these differently dependent on your needs and what you hope to bring to, or achieve within therapy.
+My Integrative training allows me to draw upon a number of theoretical stances and to deliver these dependent on your personal needs.

 During my MSc and subsequent training, my learning has been based upon a wide range of theories, understanding and application to client work.
 These schools of thought include: Humanistic, Psychodynamic, Cognitive Behavioural, Existential and Systemic.